Ficool

 Yui shrugged, already gathering her things.
 "Old family technique.
 Been passed down for generations.
 Most people think it's just breathing exercises, but..."
 She trailed off, giving him a knowing look.
 "Let's just say there's more to the human body than what they teach in school."

 As the other students filtered out, Tim remained on the mat, practicing the breathing pattern.
 Each cycle felt more natural than the last, and that warm energy continued to circulate through his body.
-This couldn't just be oxygen efficiency—could it?
-The sensation reminded him too much of the qi cultivation in the cultivation world, but that was impossible.
+This couldn't just be oxygen efficiency, could it?
+The sensation reminded him too much of the qi cultivation in the cultivation world, but that should be impossible.
 This was just a run-down martial arts school in an ordinary city.

 From the shadows near the back of the dojo, Master Kurokawa observed his newest student with ancient eyes that had seen far more than their weathered appearance suggested.
 The old man's expression remained impassive, but there was a subtle nod of approval as he watched Tim unconsciously guide energy through meridians that most people didn't even know existed.